elixir-lang/elixir-lang.github.com/_posts/2023-09-20-strong-arrows-gradual-typing.markdown

 id x = x
 ```

-In order words, these functions can accept any type as long as they fullfil a given constraint.
+In other words, these functions can accept any type as long as they fulfill a given constraint.
 This in turn is called bounded polymorphism, because we are putting bounds on the types we can receive.

 With all that said, how can we implement bounded polymorphism in set-theoretic types?
 Imagine we have a type variable `a`, how can we ensure it is bounded or constrained to another type?